NirDiamant/GenAI_Agents/README.md

     #### Implementation 🛠️
     • Implement a multi-step process involving question anonymization, high-level planning, task breakdown, adaptive information retrieval and question answering, continuous re-planning, and rigorous answer verification to ensure grounded and accurate responses.
+15. **[Multi agent research team-Autogen]

+    Overview 🔎

+An advanced RAG solution designed to tackle complex questions that simple semantic similarity-based retrieval cannot solve.
+This approach uses a sophisticated deterministic graph as the "brain" 🧠 of a highly controllable autonomous agent, capable of answering non-trivial questions from your own data.
+Implementation 🛠️

+The implementation involves anonymizing questions for privacy, followed by high-level planning and task breakdown to manage sub-tasks effectively.
+Adaptive information retrieval dynamically sources data, and continuous re-planning adjusts strategies as needed.
+Rigorous answer verification ensures that responses remain grounded and accurate throughout the process.

 ## Getting Started